¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Share your experiences.

-What led you to thoughts of suicide?
-Were there any warning signs or triggers for periods of crisis that you can see now looking back?
+What experiences led you to thoughts of suicide?
+Were there any warning signs for periods of crisis that you can see now looking back?
 Think about the most important thing you’d like your listener to know.
-There is no need to minimize what you went through but keeping this section brief helps to keep the focus on ways to move through a crisis (below).
+There is no need to minimize what you went through, but keeping this section brief helps to keep the focus on ways to move through a crisis (see the section below for examples).
 Avoid sharing graphic details of self-harm or methods of suicide (for more information on why, please see the 988 Lifeline information on the Papageno and Werther Effect).

 Share what helped you.

-Describe how you found help and hope, or what could have helped you.
-This step is important to helping others through your story, as it illustrates the value of finding coping skills that worked for you, connecting to support, and providing resources or actions others can take.
+Describe how you found help and hope or what could have helped you during a crisis.
+This step is important to helping others through your story, as it illustrates the value of finding coping skills that work for you, connecting to support, and providing resources or actions others can take.

 Share your current experience.

 How are you different today?
 What has helped you make the decision to stay alive and keep working to make a life worth living for yourself?
 How do you cope with any ongoing struggles?
-Share what is going well in your life, as well as any ongoing support you have in place.
+Share what is going well in your life, as well as any ongoing support, personal or professional, you have in place in case you have suicidal thoughts again.
 Focus on sharing hope for others.

 Share resources.

-Encourage people to call a local crisis hotline (such as the 988 Suicide & Crisis Lifeline for those in the U.S.) or reach out to other mental health services and resources if they are in crisis.
+Encourage people to call a local crisis hotline (such as the 988 Suicide & Crisis Lifeline for those in the U.S. and its territories) or reach out to other mental health services and resources if they are in crisis, such as a mental health professional, mental health urgent care, crisis stabilization unit, mobile crisis response team, emergency room, etc. If individuals are unaware of resources in their area, encourage them to contact their local 2-1-1 center for more information.
 Share the #BeThe1To steps that others can take to support people in their lives who may be struggling.
-Provide ways that people can participate in suicide prevention, such as supporting their local crisis center.
+Provide ways that people can participate in suicide prevention, such as supporting their local crisis contact center, attending suicide prevention workshops, or spreading positive messaging regarding suicide prevention.
 If you are speaking to a journalist, share the Reporting on Suicide guidelines.

 After you tell your story